 - In a large mixing bowl combine peanut butter, powdered sugar (confectioners sugar), vanilla extract, and butter.

 - Mix all the ingredients together and form into small balls (or whatever size you want).

 - Place them on a rimmed baking sheet lined with wax or parchment paper.

-- Melt chocolate chips with a little paraffin wax or use chocolate candy coating melts and dip each ball into chocolate to cover.
-Once all balls have been dipped let harden in the freezer. (you can use milk chocolate or dark chocolate)
+- Melt chocolate chips with a little paraffin wax or use chocolate candy coating melts and dip each ball into the melted chocolate to cover.
+Once all balls have been dipped in chocolate let harden in the freezer. (you can use milk chocolate or dark chocolate)

 - Store in an airtight container with wax paper between layers in refrigerator or freezer.

-Tips for making Chocolate Peanut Balls (and making sure they are perfect every time!)
+Tips for making the perfect Chocolate Covered Peanut Butter Balls every time

 - If the balls are not holding together well enough, add a little more confectioners sugar (powdered sugar).
 Add a tablespoon at a time until the desired consistency is reached.